Panasonic GX7 vs Sony A6300

 Review summary: Panasonic GX7 vs Sony A6300

 So how do things add up?
-Is the Panasonic GX7 better than the Sony A6300 or vice versa?
+Which of the two cameras – the Panasonic GX7 or the Sony A6300 – has the upper hand?
 A synthesis of the relative strong points of each of the models is listed below.